 It’s trying to silence and shut down debate.
 It’s very scary for researchers or really for anyone who’s a critic.
 That’s why you will see, I think, effort for change happening from, I don’t know, very hardheaded people but also from people who are a little bit outside establishment.
 If you’re a career scientist, you just cannot afford to have 180 of your colleagues asking for retraction of your paper.

 Leanne Vogel: Totally.
 I think like in the blogging space, I used to be vegan.
 I was a vegan blogger, and I have many recipes still on my site that are like, “Oil-free.
 This is the best thing.
 I’m using water for cooking instead of oil.”
 When I made the switch, I lost a ton of readers.
 For me, it was just like there’s more people out there.
-As a holistic nutritionist and blogger, it helped grow my business and find the people that were interested in it.
+As a nutrition educator and blogger, it helped grow my business and find the people that were interested in it.
 I can see if it’s your livelihood and you’re relying on funding and all of a sudden that funding is taken away, it’s not like you can just easily find something else.
 I can imagine that being pretty mortifying.